Gajol/Content/Fitness/SkiTechnique.md

 - used to cross widest range of terrain
 - __symmetrical technique__ : double pole on every leg push
 - most versatile technique for good skiing (cross widest range of terrain)
 - for flat and rolling terrain for beginner / less-skiled skiers
+- hands recover in same timing with legs: tips for quicker hand-recover are shorter pole push, quicker recovery at end of pole push (similar to C2 rowing recovery, and keep hands close to body and bend elbows on recovery)  - Video: [Nordic Ski Lab - Timing for One-Skate](https://youtu.be/S47I-3gjzzg)

 Drills:
 - [V4](https://youtu.be/bnFM5x6jYxo?t=86) - pole twice on each-side.
 Land on flat ski, good ankle flexiion, foward hip drive